Project-Bradnails/Bradnails/README.md

 - As the name doesn't state, they enjoy the outdoors and seeing the world.
 That about all there is to them.
 #### Rev2
 - Big PlayStation fan.
 Skatebording is cool but I'm ass at it.
 Don't gatekeep.
+#### MunchieMasher
+- As the name states, enjoys mashing massive ammounts of munchies.
+In their free time, they like gaming and mashing munchies.